ryancragun/knife-bootstrap-templates/README.md

 ## Templates

-CentOS 4.9 :thumbsdown: | Both Ruby installs will overwrite the :poop: system Ruby (1.8.1).
+CentOS 4.9 :thumbsdown: | :warning: These will overwrite the :poop: system Ruby (1.8.1).
 Omnibus packages would require their own omnibus-software repo with compilable dependencies.
 That's not gonna happen with ggc 3.4.6.
 ------------------------|--------------------
-centos4-rpm | Installs Ruby and Chef via RPMs cenots4-gem | Installs Ruby via an RPM and chef as a gem.
+centos4-rpm | Installs Ruby and Chef via RPMs centos4-gem | Installs Ruby via an RPM and chef as a gem
 ## Installation

 ```shell